-- -a2 is the variable describing sampling regions - -a6a: coded using the same standard for small, medium, and large establishments as defined above. - -a4a: coded following the stratification by sector as defined above.
+- -a2 is the variable describing sampling regions - -a6a: coded using the same standard for small, medium, and large establishments as defined above. - -a4a: coded following the stratification by sector as defined above. - stratificationpanelcode: includes the source of sample frame and consists of Fresh 2016/Fresh 2013/Panel 2013/Panel 2004.

-The surveys were implemented following a 2 stage procedure.
+The surveys were implemented following a two-stage procedure.
 Typically first a screener questionnaire is applied over the phone to determine eligibility and to make appointments.
 Then a face-to-face interview takes place with the Manager/Owner/Director of each establishment.
 However, sometimes the phone numbers were unavailable in the sample frame, and thus the enumerators applied the screeners in person.
 The variables a4b and a6b contain the industry and size of the establishment from the screener questionnaire.
-Variables a8 to a11 contain additional information and were also collected in the screening phase.